ViewComponent/view_component/.github/ISSUE_TEMPLATE/bug-report.md

 ---

 <!--
-When opening an issue to describe a bug you're facing, it's helpful to replicate the bug.
-You can do this either by contributing failing tests in a pull request, or by creating a new repository that demonstrates the issue.
-Check out CONTRIBUTING.md to get started.
+When opening an issue to describe a bug, it's helpful to provide steps to reproduce it, either with failing tests in a pull request, or by sharing a repository that demonstrates the issue.
+See CONTRIBUTING.md for more details.
 -->

 ### Steps to reproduce